 Inflation Rate in the United Kingdom averaged 2.52 percent from 1989 until 2020, reaching an all time high of 8.50 percent in April of 1991 and a record low of -0.10 percent in April of 2015.
 This page provides - United Kingdom Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Office for National Statistics

-Inflation Rate in the United Kingdom is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in the United Kingdom to stand at 1.90 in 12 months time.
-In the long-term, the United Kingdom Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in the United Kingdom is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in the United Kingdom to stand at 1.50 in 12 months time.
+In the long-term, the United Kingdom Inflation Rate is projected to trend around 1.90 percent in 2021 and 1.70 percent in 2022, according to our econometric models.